SonyCSLParis/ssl-singer-identity/README.md

 ## Training <a name="training"></a>

-We provide the code to train a simple model on the following SSL tasks: SimCLR/COLA[1,2], Uniformity-Alignment[3], VicReg[4], BYOL[5].
-The default backbone is the EfficientNet-B0 [6], with simple average pooling as temporal aggregation.
+We provide the code to train a simple model on the following SSL tasks:

+- Contrastive Learning [1,2]
+- Uniformity-Alignment [3]
+- VICReg [4]
+- BYOL [5]

+The default backbone is the EfficientNet-B0 [6], with average pooling as temporal aggregation.

 Our training script uses [PyTorch Lightning](https://www.pytorchlightning.ai/) and [Lightning CLI](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html#lightning-cli).
 To train a model, use the `train.py` script as follows: